alexpevzner/sane-airscan/sane-airscan.5.md

 ## CONFIGURATION OF DEVICES

-If scanner and computer are connected to the same LAN segment, everything expected to "just work" out of box, without any need of manual configuration.
+If scanner and computer are connected to the same LAN segment, everything is expected to "just work" out of box, without any need of manual configuration.

 However, in some cases manual configuration can be useful.
 For example: